 Fountain Court is among a handful of commercial chambers sometimes referred to as magic circle sets, the equivalent of the solicitors’ super-firms given the same honorific.
 Its pedigree is certainly impressive: revered ex-judge Tom Bingham passed through here en route to the Supreme Court, as did other big names from the past like Leslie Scarman, Mark Potter and Henry Brooke.
 The likes of Nicholas Underhill, Marcus Smith and David Waksman represent Fountain Court crew among the serving judiciary.

 Big name silks today include head of chambers Stephen Moriarty, who once taught law at Oxford University, and former Bar Council chairman Timothy Dutton.
-Leigh-Ann Mulcahy, who joined last year, reportedly has five victories from five Supreme Court appearances.
-As if that weren’t enough, the set also cleans up in the hottie stakes, with no fewer than three representatives among the top 21 most attractive male barristers in the infamous ‘Barrister Hottie List’.
+Leigh-Ann Mulcahy, who joined in 2017, reportedly has five victories from five Supreme Court appearances.

 Money sloshes around this set like the water in its famous fountain (first built in 1681).
 Pupils can expect £70,000, with £20,000 available in advance to pay for the BPTC.
 New juniors can get a loan to make sure their earnings don’t fall below this amount in their early years, although apparently that’s never necessary in practice.
 Working hours here can be punishing, though, with tenants reporting a 60-70 hour week on average.